-- Fail to repair, protect against, or give adequate warning of the condition.
+- The defendants failed to repair, protect against, or give adequate warning of the condition, and

 To help you better understand how to recover damages for “slip and fall” accidents, our California personal injury lawyers discuss the following: